Mensurationeasy · Past Paper

 More from Mensuration

-- Find the area of a quadrant of a circle whose radius is 7 cm.
+- Find the volume of a hemisphere of radius 10.5 cm.